arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Example sketch output in the Arduino IDE's Serial Monitor](assets/user-manual-17.png)

+You can download the example code [here](assets/opta_wifi_web_client_example.rar).
 To learn more about Wi-Fi® connectivity in Opta™ devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).

 ### Bluetooth Low Energy®